-International applicants must also submit an affidavit of Annual Cash Support with the following attachments:
+International applicants must also submit an I-20 application packet and F-1 Student Financial Statement with the following attachments:

-- Proof of sponsor's employment on employer's business stationery; - Official bank statements in U.S. dollars no less than two months old; a letter from the bank on letterhead stationery which states the date the account was opened and current balance in U.S. Dollars; or an award letter from the University stating the length of time and amount of the award. - International students must not only submit financial documents that show funds exist to pay the total amount of at least the student's first year of study, but students' accounts must be paid in full for the first year of study.
+- Proof of sponsor's employment on employer's business stationery; - Official bank statements in U.S. dollars no less than two months old; a letter from the bank on letterhead stationery which states the date the account was opened and current balance in U.S. Dollars; or an award letter from the University stating the length of time and amount of the award. - International students must submit financial documents that show funds exist to pay at least the student's first year of study.
 Moreover, except for unanticipated conditions, students must also indicate how they will be supported for the remaining years of his/her program of study.